Dr Martens Shoes

-Each pair of Dr Martens shoes and Dr Martens boots have the trademark yellow stitching, air cushioned shoes and are oil, fat, acid petrol and alkali resistant.
+Each pair of Dr Martens shoes and boots have the trademark yellow stitching, air cushioned shoes and are oil, fat, acid petrol and alkali resistant.

-Now in 2015 and beyond, Dr Martens shoes have remained a firm favourite for the Independent Spirit.
-Whether you buy Dr Martens shoes or Dr Martens boots, both can be tailored to your individual style and attitude.
-5 decades on from launch and Dr Martens is still at the height of fashion and is a statement for any free spirited individual.
+Now in 2015 and beyond, their shoes have remained a firm favourite for the Independent Spirit.
+Whether you buy Docs shoes or boots, both can be tailored to your individual style and attitude.
+5 decades on from launch and they are still at the height of fashion and is a statement for any free-spirited individual.

 We were shown step by step how these luxurious Made In England and Vintage shoes and boots were made.

-Unlike many other footwear manufacturers, Dr Martens make the entire shoe or boot for the Made In England and Vintage Range on the premises.
+Unlike many other footwear manufacturers, Docs make the entire shoe or boot for the Made In England and Vintage Range on the premises.

 The first stage of the making of the footwear takes place in the clicking room and is performed by the 'clicker' - so called after the clicking noised made by the machines used to cut the leather.

 I was amazed to see all the large hides of leather from the tannery.
 The finish of each piece resembles the leather on the final shoe.
 There were hundreds of pieces of leather which had been dyed in various colours.